A sermon by His Eminence, Archimandrite Parthenius, delivered on the Sunday of Myrrh-bearing Women at the monastic Refectory in Rajcica.

 What really brought these women to the Tomb?

 You know, at that time, almost all Jews were taken by a wrong conception, I would say, a secular perception of the Messiah Christ, which completely diminished His spiritual dimension.
 They believed that He would be a secular Jewish king who would liberate them from bondage to different empires – including the most powerful one at that time, the Roman Empire – and that he would rule the world.
 The prophecies for Jesus Christ said that He would truly be a King, but a spiritual one, whose Kingdom would be eternal.
 Still, few were those who understood this revelation of God.
 It was the same with these Myrrh-bearing women, we heard about today.
 They too were not spared from a similar false messianic perception, which, naturally, had a profound effect on them.
 Just like the Apostles, it is doubtful whether they believed in the Resurrection of Christ at all?
 Most probably not that much since they brought scents to the Tomb to anoint the dead body of their beloved Teacher.
-This being so, we should ask ourselves, what really brought them to the Tomb of our Lord at a time when even mentioning the name of Jesus was life threatening for everyone?
+This being so, we should ask ourselves, what really brought them to the Tomb of our Lord at a time when even mentioning the name of Jesus was life-threatening for everyone?
 It was the huge respect they carried in their female hearts for the beloved Teacher, their tenderness, their gentleness, their devotion to Him, their compassion.
 Attributes that God assigned to all women, thus bringing through them the warmth to the world.
 These characteristics brought the women to the Tomb of Christ.
 Although their hope in the Resurrection was weak, their reverence for their Teacher, their tenderness, their great love, and compassion, made them ignore all the dangers and go to the sealed Tomb with the inclination to anoint His body.
 Such devotion made them worthy of being the first heralds of the Resurrection.
 Do you see how the Lord appreciates and rewards compassion?
-He rewarded these women with the honour of hearing the Angel say to them: Be not affrighted: Ye seek Jesus of Nazareth, which was crucified: he is risen; he is not here: behold the place where they laid him.
-But go your way, tell his disciples and Peter – Peter was deliberately mentioned, because he had renounced Christ three times before, so in this way, hearing about the Resurrection he wouldn’t go into despair – that he goeth before you into Galilee: there shall ye see him, as he said unto you.
-(Mark 16:6-7) At that moment, upon hearing the most beautiful tidings, they went down in human history, and through them all women were honoured with that sublime apostolic role and honour!
+He rewarded these women with the honour of hearing the Angel say to them: Be not affrighted: Ye seek Jesus of Nazareth, which was crucified: he has risen; he is not here: behold the place where they laid him.
+But go your way, tell his disciples and Peter – Peter was deliberately mentioned because he had renounced Christ three times before, so in this way, hearing about the Resurrection he wouldn’t go into despair – that he goeth before you into Galilee: there shall ye see him, as he said unto you.
+(Mark 16:6-7) At that moment, upon hearing the most beautiful tidings, they went down in human history, and through them, all women were honoured with that sublime apostolic role and honour!

 This event reminds me of the Life of the Venerable Kassia the Songwriter.
 Namely, when the young Byzantine Emperor Theophilus was about to choose his future fiancée from the Constantinople’s nobility, he started testing the ladies brought to him.
 He approached St. Kassia who was especially beautiful and educated, and said: “Through a woman [came forth] the baser [things]”, St. Kassia promptly responded by saying: “And through a woman [came forth] the better [things]”, referring to the Most Holy Mother of God.
 Simply, God demonstrated and proved what great honour and dignity He has bestowed upon women!
 He chose them to be the first evangelists of His Resurrection!

 I would like to refer again to this Monastery and to you, my beloved nuns.
-It is an especial honour for me to be with you today, my Myrrh-bearers, because with your everyday feat you have testified many times and keep on bearing witness to the joy of the Risen Christ, the true meaning of our lives.
+It is an especial honour for me to be with you today, my Myrrh-bearers because with your everyday feat you have testified many times and keep on bearing witness to the joy of the Risen Christ, the true meaning of our lives.
 Wearing this black cassock and living here in the feat of repentance, you constantly share the privilege of the Myrrh-bearing women, the first evangelists of Christ’s Resurrection.
 So, rejoice!
 See how great God’s love is!

 In the pre-Christian era, women were not appreciated at all.
 But the Merciful One restored their respect even during His earthly life, and honoured women to be His disciples and followers.
 That was something totally unthinkable for any teacher or national leader before Him.
 In fact, until then, women were not allowed to be disciples to a teacher, nor to preach in public.
 In other words, they were considered as something less than a human being.
 But after Christ’s resurrection, women not only gained their full human dignity but also became powerful preachers, such as Mary Magdalene, who had previously been a sinner.
 Christ despised no one.
 Let us only recall the evangelical adulterous woman, who, according to Jewish law, was supposed to be stoned.
 He showed her mercy and saved her.
 Also, let us think of the woman who was courageous enough to enter the house of Simon the Leper and to anoint the feet of the Lord.
 The fact that Christ visited the home of a leper, which was completely forbidden for anyone to enter, gave her the courage to follow Him, anoint His feet with myrrh and wipe them with her own hair.
 The Lord vindicated her too… In conclusion, He demonstrated to us that women are worthy to be the greatest preachers, to be disciples of His Revelation.